Xinyi-Lai/Covid19PolicyHelper/README.md

 ### What's next for Covid-19 Policy Decision Helper

 As mentioned in the beginning, the ultimate goal of this project is to solve for a set, or a range, of best state-policy-related parameters conditioned by the social/environmental factors of a state.
-It remains for us to expand the dataset, especially to obtain more data describing the state policies, and eventually develop a formal mathemetical model that outputs specific guidelines
+It remains for us to expand the dataset, especially to obtain more data describing the state policies, and eventually develop a formal mathemetical model that outputs indicators as decision guidelines.